-In addition to HMRC, the cyber criminals are also targeting SMEs in order to take their money.
-The National Cyber Security Centre (NCSC) has said that a SME has around a ‘one in two chance of experiencing a cyber security breach.
+In addition to HMRC, cybercriminals are also targeting SMEs in order to take their money.
+The National Cyber Security Centre (NCSC) has said that an SME has around a ‘one in two chance of experiencing a cyber security breach.

 Cybercrime for SME’s – What’s the Risk?